 In April 2014, Jean-Marc Lavayssière joined DYGITALS and replace REg Augaudy.

-In September 2015, Dygitals signed a record deal with the Belgian pioneer Heavy Metal label "Mausoleum Records".
-The album "Dynamite" is released on May 2015 worldwide.
+In September 2015, Dygitals signed a record deal with the Belgian pioneer Heavy Metal label “Mausoleum Records”.
+The album “Dynamite” is released on May 2015 worlwide.
 The record is warmly welcomed by the international press.

 2016, David and Jack left the band.
 Soon joined by Julien Lambert and Kevin Obron (bass guitar), the band went back to work and released in February 2017 a video for the song “Everybody Knows”.